MnemoWare/CogniRay/docs/Chapter B - Associative Update Dynamics in HPM.md

 The distributed nature of updates in HPM is not a flaw but an intentional mechanism of **semantic generalization** and **associative adaptation**.

-By encoding similarity through the geometry of projection kernels, memory corrections propagate to semantically relevant regions - resulting in behavior that is:
+By encoding similarity through the geometry of projection kernels, memory corrections propagate to semantically relevant regions.

+> **Caveat:** While projection kernels focus updates toward semantically aligned regions, this mechanism does *not inherently prevent interference* when projections overlap.
+In high-density or misaligned cases, preserving older memories may require explicit divergence, scheduling, or suppressive update modes.

+This results in behavior that is:

 * Consistently modifiable
 * Contextually aware